callmebvk/callmebvk/README.md

-- 👋 Hi, I’m @callmebvk
+- 👋 Hi, I’m @baliraje kalyane
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python development
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me @balirajekalyane01@gmail.com
-- 😄 Pronouns: bali
+- 😄 Pronouns: baliraje or ramaa
-- ⚡ Fun fact: i am panda

 <!---
 callmebvk/callmebvk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.